Taking the Clinical Container Outdoors with Ecotherapy

 We will share a picnic style lunch on site.
 Participants will need to bring their own bagged lunch.
 There will be fruit and additional snacks as well as extra water provided.
 Directions and details on how to prepare will be sent one week prior to the event.

-This event requires the ability to walk a leisurely 2 – 3 miles with a gentle uphill grade in some points.
+This event requires the ability to walk a leisurely 2 – 3 miles with a gentle uphill grade.

 *If the day brings slight, occasional rain, we will still meet.
 If there are unseasonably high winds or heavy rains, this event will be canceled/postponed with a full refund.